Save food, money, and the planet during Food Waste Action Week

 1. It’s a date!
 'Use by' is about safety.
 Food should not be eaten after this date (even if it looks/smells fine).
 ‘Best before’ is about quality; although food won’t be at top quality after this date, it will still be safe to eat for some time.

 2. ‘Compleat’ - Always binning crusts and broccoli stems?
-Over two-thirds of the food we waste is perfectly edible, so using every edible bit of your food (‘compleating’) is essential.
+Over two-thirds of waste is perfectly edible, so it is essential to use every edible part of your food (‘compleating’).
 Try leaving the skin on when you make mashed potato" this will save you time as well!

 3. Chill the fridge out - The average fridge temperature in UK homes is nearly 7°C, but foods will last longer if kept under 5°C. Not sure how to adjust your fridge temperature?
 Love Food Hate Waste can help.

 4. Everything in proportion - Many of us have been in a situation where we've ended up with a mountain of pasta or rice.
 It’s easy to do, but there are simple ways to cook the perfect amount.
 For example, a mug filled with dry rice will cook enough for four adults.

 5. Snap a ‘shelfie’ - If you’re not a fan of shopping lists, take a picture of your fridge/cupboard shelves before you head to the shops instead.
-This will stop you from buying something you’ve already got at home.
+This visual reminder will stop you from buying something you’ve already got at home.

 6. Savvy storage.
-Most fruit and veg will stay fresher for longer in the fridge, except for bananas and pineapple (keep these on the counter) and onions and potatoes (which should be stored in a cool, dark place - like a cupboard).
+Most fruit and veg will stay fresher for longer in the fridge, except for bananas and pineapple (keep these on the counter) and onions and potatoes (ideally stored in a cool, dark place -like a cupboard).
 Not sure where to keep certain foods?
 Try Food Storage A-Z from Love Food Hate Waste.